ManaliJain06/cmpe281-ManaliJain06/ProjectJournal.md

 	For all other connected nodes you will get the updated key1 but for disconnected node you will get old value.

-4. Update the key1 again in the disconnected node and we will see later that on partition recovery the key value with the latest updated timestamp is replicated.
+4. Update the key1 again in the disconnected node and we will see later that on partition recovery the key value with the latest updated data is replicated.
 This shows that even during the partition tolerance the node is avalaile for read and write.

 	In the dicsonned node changing the key value again-
 	```